Alexander-556/PowerShellScripts/Docs/Intro/ShellScript_Intro.md

 But if you want to take a step further, you can also write entire scripts using variables, loops, conditionals, functions, error handling, and even custom modules, all in PowerShell syntax.
 Just as I previously described, those scripts can automate complicated tasks, work with system APIs, parse structured data formats like JSON and XML, and more.
 Now, it’s not just a quick command runner, but a serious automation tool.

 This dual nature is what makes PowerShell, or any other similar unified tool so powerful.
-You can write a one-liner to check disk space, or you can build a 200-line script to manage system backups across multiple machines.
+You can write a quick command to check disk status, or you can build a 200-line script to log your disk health.
 Same tool.
 Same language.
 Same environment.

 This is very similar to how Bash works on Unix-like systems.
 You can use it to run commands interactively, or you can drop into script mode and automate almost anything in a Linux environment.
 Both PowerShell and Bash live in that gray area between shell and scripting language.